Does Stress Cause Constipation?

 These are just a few examples, and there may be more somatic symptoms like fatigue.
 As the American Psychological Association (APA) details, physical, emotional, and psychological stress leads to an impact on “all systems of the body including the musculoskeletal, respiratory, cardiovascular, endocrine, gastrointestinal, nervous, and reproductive systems.”
 Stress can also make your body’s adrenal glands release adrenaline.
 This chemical is commonly associated with the “fight or flight” response.
 In the gastrointestinal system, stress can impact how fast food moves through the body, “which can cause either diarrhea or constipation.”

-Now that we understand the many possible effects of stress, let’s explore the link between stress and constipation in particular.
+Now that we understand the many possible effects of stress, let’s explore how stress affects the digestive tract, gut health, and bowel dysfunction in particular.

 "Constipation" is a term used to describe having infrequent bowel movements, generally fewer than three bowel movements a week.
 This indicates a reduction in intestinal movement.
 While intestinal movement slows naturally from time to time and experiencing constipation is common, “chronic constipation,” according to the Mayo Clinic, involves experiencing infrequent bowel movements or difficult passage of stools for several weeks or more.

-There are several constipation symptoms one may experience.
+There are several symptoms of frequent constipation one may experience.
 While your situation may differ and constipation symptoms vary, here are a few of the signs you may be experiencing this intestinal issue.

 Leaving these unaddressed can aggravate gastrointestinal symptoms.
-If ignored for significant lengths of time, chronic constipation could lead to hemorrhoids, fecal impaction, or anal fissure, among other complications.
+If ignored for significant lengths of time, chronic constipation could lead to hemorrhoids, fecal impaction, or anal fissure, among other complications such as irritable bowel syndrome (IBS).
 Constipation can also affect blood flow to the surrounding vital organs.
 In some cases, it can divert blood flow due to the blockage, causing an increase in blood pressure and damage to your cardiovascular system.

 Stress may cause constipation for a few reasons.
 First, the physical effects of stress hormones on the body can cause constipation.
 The gut is its own ecosystem, and having healthy gut bacteria can be important.
 In fact, there may be more neurons in your gut than in your entire spinal cord.
-Because of the importance of the gut and normal healthy bacteria, constipation can be one way that your body registers stress.
+Because of an apparent gut-brain connection, constipation can be one way that your body registers stress.

 In addition, when you are stressed, you may be too overwhelmed to take good care of yourself.
 This may cause dietary and physical lifestyle changes, like: